dr-joe-wirth/phantasm/docker_build_files/README.md

 ## 3.1.
 Option 1: unknown reference genomes and unknown phylogenetic marker(s)
-If you have an annotated genome sequence but you do not know a suitable phylogenetic marker and you do not know which reference genomes would be appropriate to use, then PHANTASM can be run in two steps:
+If you have an annotated genome sequence but you do not know a suitable phylogenetic marker and you do not know which reference genomes would be appropriate to use, then PHANTASM can be run in three steps:

 1. PHANTASM uses 16S rRNA gene sequences to estimate a taxonomic placement, then prioritizes taxonomic breadth in order to find genes that coevolve with the input genome(s) and its relatives.
 2. The user looks at the results of this analysis and selects a suitable phylogenetic marker(s).